-After a successful Camino Walking Blind in 2015, Foundation Anders Bekeken will organize another project; again we will walk to Santiago de Compostela with people with a visual handicap, starting in Ponferrada.
-We have selected the team and are preparing for our pilgrimage from the 1st to the 18th of October.
+After a successful Camino Walking Blind in 2015, Foundation Anders Bekeken organized another project; again we have walked to Santiago de Compostela with people with a visual handicap, starting in Ponferrada.

-Walkers: Marjolein Strang van Hees, Agnes Gorter, Willemijn Dekker, Henrike Voortman en Milad Beyki.
+Walkers: Marjolein Strang van Hees, Agnes Gorter, Willemijn Dekker, Henrike Voortman and Milad Beyki.

-Buddies: Henk Franke, Jantina de Vries, Anja Creemers en Anja van Langen.
+Buddies: Henk Franke, Jantina de Vries, Anja Creemers and Anja van Langen.

-Organisation: Séverine Kas, Sofie Mangnus en Gert-Jan de Hoon.
+Organisation: Séverine Kas, Sofie Mangnus and Gert-Jan de Hoon.

 Marjolein Strang van Hees has Usher Syndrom.
 A tunnel vision of about 5 degrees and very blurry vision.
 "I am practically blind , I can only see a little with ideal light and in a short distance."

 "I wonder how I will experience the surroundings on this journey.
 As I can't see hardly anything.
 How will I use my other senses while walking?
 How will this be?"

 Agnes Gorter has Usher Syndrom .
 "From 1986 onwards I realised that I was bumping in to everything and I didn't recognise people on the street anymore."